Tonks89/Tonks89.github.io/software/index.md

 ## EMG electrode placement and test manual

-Are you engineer with little or no experience on EMG or motion capture sensors?
+Are you an engineer with little or no experience on EMG or motion capture sensors?
 Then, this manual is for you.
 The manual guides you through the process of finding bony landmarks, using these landmarks as references for sensor placement, and finally, testing the good placement of the sensors through a series of excercises.
 I designed this manual for my own experiments which involved the human right arm and back, however you could use it as reference to build your own protocol for other body sections ;).